siraben/fp-notes/Papers.md

 Procedure calls can actually be compiled as gotos in the tail-recursive case.
 Provides good insight as to how a language should accommodate new expressive control structures without foresight.
-“We should have a healthy effect for procedure calls, and use them sparingly; but we should respect them because they are powerful, and not because they are expensive.”
+“We should have a healthy respect for procedure calls, and use them sparingly; but we should respect them because they are powerful, and not because they are “expensive””.

 ---